Stela Cole: Early life

-Hollyn Shadinger was born on October 21, 1997 in Knoxville, Tennessee.
-She was adopted at birth and grew up Peachtree City, GA.
+Shadinger was born on October 21, 1997, in Knoxville, Tennessee.
+She was adopted at birth and grew up Peachtree City, Georgia.

 Shadinger grew up playing goalkeeper, she injured her back at 15, ending her competitive soccer career.
 After sustaining a serious back injury during a game, she turned her attention toward writing songs.
 After recording her first demos, she caught the attention of local producers who recognized her talent and introduced her to eventual manager Steve Sparrow.
-Sparrow went on to teach Stela how to write songs in a professional manner and is still her manager to this day.
+Sparrow went on to teach her how to write songs in a professional manner and is still her manager to this day.

-Shadinger graduated from Starr’s Mill High School in 2016 and sung the national anthem at her graduation ceremony.
+Shadinger graduated from Starr’s Mill High School in 2016 and sang the national anthem at her graduation ceremony.
 She briefly attended Belmont University to pursue a degree in “Commercial Voice,” but dropped out to focus on her music career with RCA Records.